-The iPod plugs into a special dock on top and starts-up automatically when the amp is switched on.
-The amp powers the iPod and recharges its battery - albeit only with the amp switched on and the iPod switched off.
+The iPod plugs into a special dock on top and starts-up automatically when the amplifier is switched on.
+The amp powers the iPod and also recharges its battery albeit only with the amp switched on and the iPod switched off.
+But, can you really use an iPod as a hi-fi music source?
+And would the sound exhibit all the subtlety and finesse of a Guy Ritchie guns 'n' geezers movie?
+Not so.